-Choose this command to convert any MIDI track to a .WAV file.
+Auto Convert Individual MIDI Track to WAV File: Choose this command to convert any MIDI track to a .WAV file.
 RealBand will automatically render using a DXi or VSTi synth.
 WAV files can be exported to other sequencers or Windows Media Player.

-It is easy to convert any MIDI track to an audio track.
+Auto Convert Individual MIDI Track to Audio Track: It is easy to convert any MIDI track to an audio track.
 RealBand will automatically render using a DXi or VSTi synth and import the audio into the first available track in the Tracks window.